chewiebug/GCViewer/README.md

 Supported verbose:gc formats are:

-- preliminary support for OpenJDK 9 Shenandoah algorithm in unified logging format -Xlog:gc:<file> -XX:+UseShenandoahGC
+- partial support for OpenJDK 9 unified logging format -Xlog:gc:<file>
+  - no heap information is evaluated, but all events with tag "gc" only should be recognised
+  - required decorations: tags,uptime (others will be ignored or parser might fail)
 - Oracle JDK 1.8 -Xloggc:<file> [-XX:+PrintGCDetails] [-XX:+PrintGCDateStamps]
 - Sun / Oracle JDK 1.7 with option -Xloggc:<file> [-XX:+PrintGCDetails] [-XX:+PrintGCDateStamps]
 - Sun / Oracle JDK 1.6 with option -Xloggc:<file> [-XX:+PrintGCDetails] [-XX:+PrintGCDateStamps]